Trelent/Trelent-VSCode-Extension/README.md

 ![Trelent writing an example docstring](images/trelent-example.gif)

+### Data usage

+To maintain Trelent as a free product, we will in turn use generated docstrings and stricly-selected source-code to improve our service over time.
+This data is not shared with third parties, and we run rigorous data filtering pipelines to ensure that no sensitive information is included in our models.

 ### Supported Languages

 Trelent currently supports C#, Java, JavaScript and Python docstrings.
 We default to the standard formats in each language (XML, JavaDoc, JSDoc, and ReST respectively), and for Python we additionally support the Google and Numpy docstring formats.
 Support for additional languages is on our roadmap.